 Since we saw the success of both Bucannon and Barron there have been a number of others who have made the switch from safety to linebacker.
-Most notably has been Telvin Smith who is an all pro talent for the Jacksonville Jaguars.
-Telvin Smith was also drafted in 2014 but in the 5th round as opposed to Bucannon in the 1st round.
+Most notably has been Telvin Smith who is an all-pro talent for the Jacksonville Jaguars.
+Telvin Smith was also drafted in 2014 but in the fifth round as opposed to Bucannon in the first round.
 Smith though has racked up an amazing 525 tackles (400 solo) during his time at linebacker.
 Smith is listed at 6’3 213lbs.

 Smith’s running mate at linebacker is also a transfer from safety to linebacker, Myles Jack.
-Jack was the talk of the 2016 draft being rated as one of the top 5 prospects in the draft.
-Some unfortunate knews on his knees as well as his “lack of a true position” cause Jack to fall all the way to the 36th pick in the 2nd round to the Jaguars.
+Jack was the talk of the 2016 draft being rated as one of the top-five prospects in the draft.
+Some unfortunate news on his knees as well as his “lack of a true position” cause Jack to fall all the way to the 36th pick in the 2nd round to the Jaguars.
 Now Jack and Smith make up one of the best linebacker tandems in football.

 Shaq Thompson was another prospect who played all over the field in college.
 Like Jack, Thompson played safety, linebacker and running back.
 He also did each of those positions well.
-Thompson was picked at the end of the 1st round in 2015 and converted to full time linebacker.
+Thompson was picked at the end of the first round in 2015 and converted to full-time linebacker.
 He has been a little slower than other prospects at peaking but has finally seemed to be reaching his potential.
 Thompson is listed at 6’0 230lbs.

 Safety to Pass Rusher

 White is listed as 6’2 218lbs and while he was playing he took the starting outside linebackers position before going on IR.
-White’s ability to rush the passer as well as drop in coverage, he had an interception and 2 passes defensed against Buffalo, forces teams to read defenses differently.
+White’s ability to rush the passer as well as drop in coverage, he had an interception and two passes defended against Buffalo, forces teams to read defenses differently.
 You can mask your pass rush with White and drop him into coverage while you blitz up the middle or push off the opposite edge.
 Any time you can make the offense second guess you have won the battle.
-Remember folks this is an outside linbacker dropping in coverage:
+Remember folks this is an outside linebacker dropping in coverage:

 — WVU (@StrictlyWVU) September 16, 2018